 and the depth of information used by PilotAware.

 This shows the unique ICAO code that is being transmitted or the code assigned by a PilotAware Unit or FLARM unit.
-We encourage ALL EC users to transmit the correct ICAO code.
+We encourage ALL EC users to transmit the correct ICAO code to identify your aircraft and avoid false alerts.

 This is the Tail Registration (or ground station) for the assigned Hex Code.